defghy/web-toolkits/packages/wtool-chrome-bridge/README.md

 notice：
 - `request` and `on` should use same `path`
 - `path` must be start with `${Plat.*}` format，implied who's `server`
-- Every bridge shoule init once in his runtime，because `addEventListener` should call once
+- Every bridge should init only once，because `addEventListener` should listen once
 - If need request `web`，must `new` `ContentBridge`，because we need `content script` proxy `web`

 # Install